LPIX-11/LPIX-11/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Software Engineer.
-I have worked as a backend developer years, and for almost 3 years now I'm a Full-Stack Mobile and Web Developer living in Senegal who fell in love with JavaScript 🔥  and Python 🐍 .
+I have worked as a backend developer years, and since 2018 I'm a Full-Stack Mobile and Web Developer living in Senegal who fell in love with JavaScript 🔥  and Python 🐍 .
 I'm really passionate about Artificial Intelligence and Mechatronics 🤖 and about to dedicate my career to it.
 Currently working as a Web Developer in a Multinational Company in Senegal.